Skip to content

 Where to store your cryptocurrency

-After you have made your cryptocurrency investment, it will need to be stored in a cryptocurrency wallet.
-A crypto wallet is a software mechanism that stores your public and private keys that connects you to the blockchain in which your cryptocurrency exists.
-Most crypto exchanges have wallets already integrated into their platform so when you buy cryptocurrency, it is automatically stored within the exchange-provided wallet.
-It’s recommended, however, that you store your crypto assets in your own personal wallet.
+After you have made your cryptocurrency investment, it will need to be held in a cryptocurrency wallet.
+A crypto wallet is a digital tool that stores your private keys and allows you to interact with the blockchain.

 Summary